Oxfam outlines the latest in the closing of the US Agency for International Development. Take action to protect US humanitarian aid.

 When it comes to reductions or the elimination of crucial foreign aid, it’s hard to say which areas would cause the greatest concern.
 But we know that we are going to see terrible impacts on people in places like Sudan, Yemen, the Democratic Republic of Congo, Syria, and the Occupied Palestinian Territory.

-Aid cuts will most severely affect people in areas enduring conflict and dire emergencies, and where people are suffering in the worst forms of poverty.
-Many displaced people will face unacceptably high risks of water-borne diseases (such as cholera) in refugee camps.
+Aid cuts will most severely affect people enduring conflict and dire emergencies, and where people are suffering in the worst forms of poverty.
+Many people displaced by conflict and disasters will face unacceptably high risks of water-borne diseases (such as cholera) in refugee camps and informal settlements.
 With no support for childhood immunizations and maternal health programs, mothers and children will be at a higher risk of preventable diseases.
 Long-term projects to improve governance, education, public safety, increase food production, and efforts to reduce violence against women and girls and the threat of conflict will all be affected.

 Cutting these types of initiatives may serve only to prolong a country’s path out of poverty.
 Maxman said in a press release in January that eliminating the work of USAID and U.S. foreign assistance “would be cruel, intentionally harmful and directly at odds with U.S. interests.”